Unveiling the Ancient Artistry: Exploring the Origins of the First Tiles

 Introduction:

-Tiles have been an integral part of human history, serving as both functional and decorative elements in architecture and design.
+Prime Tiles have been an integral part of human history, serving as both functional and decorative elements in architecture and design.
 These small, durable pieces have adorned structures for centuries, standing as a testament to human creativity and craftsmanship.
-In this article, we embark on a journey to discover the fascinating origins of the first tiles and how they have evolved over time.
+In this article, we embark on a journey to discover the fascinating origins of the first Prime Tiles and how they have evolved over time.

 The Rise of the Mosaic: